There’s no doubt that air travel is a great way to get anywhere in the world quickly. But as convenient as it is, it can also be incredibly tedious.

 - and much more.

 As with audiobooks, the great advantage of podcasts is that your hands will be free even while your brain is engaged.
-That will make it possible to stretch or do self-massage to relieve your muscles from sitting for a long time, if you want.
+That will make it possible to stretch or do self-massage to relieve your muscles from sitting for a long time if you want.

-6. Binge watch your favorite TV show or watch a new movie
+6. Binge-watch your favorite TV show or watch a new movie

 Of course, it goes without saying that you can also watch the in-flight shows.
-Many airlines list the films and TV shows that are on offer on their websites.
+Many airlines list the films and TV episodes that are on offer on their websites.
 This makes it easy to plan what you’re going to watch even before you board the aircraft.